 The fix: Take control when you need to

 We are all the writers of our lives.
 We are the conductors.
 We are the drivers.
-When you want to make an impact on your love life, take the reigns more often than not.
+When you want to make an impact on your love life, take the reins more often than not.

 If you leave your relationship future in the hands of others, thinking that what they want is best, or that they know what’s best for you there is no guarantee that you will get the desired results.
 You’ll never feel powerful, or like you have a say in the way the courtship goes if you don’t take control of your choices.

-You have to take the reigns at the right time and steer the relationship in the direction that you want it to go.
+You have to take the reins at the right time and steer the relationship in the direction that you want it to go.
 You have to know what your boundaries are and be willing to draw the line when your date over steps them.
 If you want something specific you have to be able to ask for it.